sangupta/colors/README.md

 ## Versioning

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, `colors` will be  maintained under the Semantic Versioning guidelines as much as possible.
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, `avu` will be  maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the follow format: